lkodinsson/MARS/Fantasy/Spellcasting.md

 Some spells will have a listed duration with the word *concentration* or some other condition listed.
 This means that the spell will last either until the duration is met, or the condition is fulfilled.
 Spells requiring concentration last as long as you decide to maintain concentration on that spell, until the duration is exceeded, or you become stunned or unconscious.
 You may only concentrate on a single spell requiring it any given time.
 If any other condition is listed, then the spell ends as soon as that condition is met or broken.
 If a concentration spell ends while you are still maintaining concentration, you may spend the mana cost of that spell to renew its duration.

 Additional spells cast during the same turn get a –2 penalty to cast for each spell cast before it in the same turn.
 This penalty applies to all forms of spells cast.
 This is known as the *multiple spell penalty*.
-Spells cast as a reaction are considered spells cast on your next turn (such as by a readied action).
+Spells cast as a reaction are exempt from this penalty (such as by a readied action).

 ##### Table: List of Spells
 | Name | Mana<br/>Cost | Difficulty | Action Speed | Specializations |